 At the next meeting (i.e., Q3 or later depending on what CAEECC determined is a reasonable timeline), the task force or Working Group would present a proposal to solve for the challenge identified in Q2, and identify any modifications to targets, budgets, etc., if necessary.

-The CAEECC members who were not on the task forces could also provide input during this meting.
+The CAEECC members who were not on the task forces could also provide input during this meeting.
 The recommendations would be provided directly to the PAs or implementers, depending on the proposed solution(s), for their consideration.

 This would allow for additional expertise to be included in developing the solution, including those that could be deemed financially interested.
 Without input from those impacted, the solution may not be the most productive or effective.